Some of the best articles from the world of retail and its supporting industries.

 Quite different is Farfetch’s strategic partnership with Chanel.
 They have no plans to sell any of their inventory through the platform, with Bruno Pavlovsky, Chanel’s president of fashion emphasising, “We are not starting to sell Chanel on the Farfetch marketplace - I want to be very clear on that.
 Our position on eCommerce is the same.
 We want to connect our customers with our product and our boutiques are the best way to do so.
 We strongly believe that digital will never replace the feeling of being in a fitting room and trying on Chanel piece.”

 So what does this partnership involve?
-Drapers suggests that Chanel wants to create an ‘ultra-personalised’ experience within its stores.
+Drapers suggests that Chanel wants to create an ‘ultra-personalized’ experience within its stores.
 It will work with Farfetch to develop a range of digital initiatives and use Farfetch’s digital know-how to give staff insights on customer’s preferences.
 This falls in line with Farfetch’s mission, quoted by founder and CEO José Neves as, “To reinvent the luxury shopping experience online as well as offline.”

 2) Mango to launch digital fitting rooms